campoy/go-tooling-workshop/3-dynamic-analysis/2-testing/1-go-test.md

 Use an `Ouput` comment to make sure that if you run `go test` and the output doesn't match the example will fail.

+### Exercise (optional): testing an `http.Handler`

+In order to test an `http.Handler` or an `http.HandlerFunc` we need to provide an `http.Request` and an `http.ResponseWriter`.
+The first one is easy to create, but the second one is a bit trickier.

+For a slightly more advanced exercise try to write a test for the `handler` function defined in our [webserver](../webserver) program.

 ## Congratulations

 You're now able to write unit tests and examples, and you're able to run them